Charolles: Sights

-The ruins of the castle of the counts of Charolais occupy the summit of a hill in the immediate vicinity of the town.
+The ruin of the castle of the counts of Charolais occupies the summit of a hill in the immediate vicinity of the town.

 Economy

 According to the Encyclopædia Britannica Eleventh Edition, in the early 20th century there were stone quarries in the vicinity; the town manufactured pottery, and was the centre for trade in the famous breed of Charolais cattle and in agricultural products.

 Tourism

 In the Southern Bourgogne-Franche-Comté area, you can see :